Welcome to Aurora

 Aurora is the only alternative school setting in New Orleans with a facility tailor made for Aurora students.
 The Aurora building is its own community with small classrooms, dedicated intervention and sensory spaces, and an outdoor playground and basketball court.
 Adjacent to Behrman Park, our school site is on the Tubman Park Campus which hosts Tubman Montessori and our Constellations Program.

-Students also participate in enrichment activities like art, physical education, and music.
+Students also participate in enrichment activities like art, physical education, and music, as well as skill building instruction in social and emotional awareness.

 School Staffing